gslab-econ/template/README.md

 Each user is allowed to have different local specifications: We don't put any restrictions on where you keep large files, what you call your executables, or how you manage shared directories.
 We do need to find these things, and that's what `config_user.yaml` is for.
 Each user maintains an **unversioned** [YAML file](http://yaml.org/) with these sorts of specifications.
 Each script uses its associated YAML-parsing module to read these specifications each time the script is run.

 If you try to build a directory without `config_user.yaml`, we'll copy a template to your current working directory.
+You can always switch back to this template by deleting your current `config_user.yaml` and rerunning.

 #### What do I put in `config_user.yaml`?